-Ever seen these Top 10 Mystery Movies?
-We bet you'll find some new movies.
-We wrote about 19 of our favorites.
+Have you heard these Top 10 Mystery Movies?
+We think you'll find some new picks.
+We listed 19 of the top ones.

 From Sidney Lumet, starring Henry Fonda, Lee J. Cobb, Martin Balsam, John Fiedler